Jodie-Wang55555/CheerCloud_MentalHealthAI/README.md

 A compassionate AI-driven platform designed to provide mental health support through thoughtful conversation and prompt engineering tailored to your well-being. 💙

-> ✨ Watch our presentation:
+> ✨ Watch my presentation:
 > [CheerCloud - YouTube](https://youtu.be/y0ESCc-DM40)

 ---